juanpc2018/Akai-S1000-Project/README.md

 is the same problem with all software: </br>
 CPU vs. DSP </br>
 No matter how good the code is, </br>
-CPU can never have the same result of DSP, </br>
+CPU can never have the same result, </br>
 close but never the same. </br>
 The reason is simple: </br>
 CPU has 10Million Interrupts per second, </br>
 Audio Algorithms do Not like to be interrupted. </br>

-Digital Audio is a very fast Sample & Hold,  </br>
+Digital Audio is a Fast Sample & Hold,  </br>
 Interrupts create another Sample & Hold on top of that Sample & Hold. </br>
 also having Real AD/DA converters add analog flavor/taste/smell to digital samples.  </br>
+That problem is Not as noticieable in Video, because Video goes at 30fps, 60fps, 120fps, </br>
+instead audio goes at 44100, 48000, 96000 samples per second, and is played in real time, </br>
+Video must be buffered in buckets to be displayed, very high speed serial, to very low speed parallel, but Audio cannot be buffered the same way. </br>
+Some people think that processing oversampled can solve the problem, but does Not, </br>
+the problem is Not frequency, is Interrupts. </br>

 The idea is to keep the S1000 alive, but there are many obstacles... </br>
 #1.
 There is No Schematics available. </br>